rasmusthrane/Sudoku-Solver/testList.md

   - [Ok] Place `1` in `A1`, `2` in `B4`, `9` in `C6`-> `A2` should have candidates `2456789`,  `B5` should have candidates `1245678` and `D9` should have candidates `123456789

 ### Solver
-- Given an easy Sudoku
+- [Ok] Given an easy Sudoku solver should find the solution
-  - [Ok] Solver should find the solution
+- Given an intermediate sudoku